descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 What is being proposed is that the storage duration of the argument, under these specific conditions, be changed from automatic to static!
 In other words, the temporary argument would be constructed with the constexpr constructor, stored statically in read only memory and automatically deduplicated if this unnamed constant expression was used more than once provided the type has an optional `constexpr` spaceship operator.

-This is reasonable because a constant reference/pointer parameter doesn't care how the object was constructed and if the compiler has the choice to constexpr construct the object once than why wouldn't one want that.
+This is reasonable because a constant reference/pointer parameter doesn't care how the object was constructed.
+Further, if the compiler has the choice to constexpr construct the object once rather than repeatedly throughout the execution of the program, than why wouldn't a developer want that.

 This feature is also similar to existing features/concepts that programmers are familiar with.
-This feature is an implicit anonymous constant.
-It is more like an implicit anonymous static local.
+This feature is an implicit anonymous `constant`.
+It is more like an implicit anonymous `static local`.

 There is interest in eliminating, if not reducing dangling references.
 Consider: